-This Thematic Brief provides information and analysis about emerging gendered impacts and recommendations for response for COVID-19 in the Pacific.
-It has been developed by the Support Unit for Pacific Women, offering gender advisory support to more than 160 gender equality initiatives funded by the Australian Government and implemented by about 150 partners across 14 Pacific Island countries.
+This Thematic Brief provides information and analysis about gendered impacts and priorities for responses to COVID-19 in the Pacific.
+It has been developed by the Support Unit for Pacific Women, connecting more than 170 gender equality initiatives supported by the Australian Government and implemented by over 160 partners across 14 Pacific Island countries.
 Refer to the Pacific Women COVID-19 webpage for a full list of resources and partner stories.

 The ten key messages in this Thematic Brief provide information and analysis about the gendered impacts of the COVID-19 pandemic in the Pacific and priorities for responses.
 The messages, while not an exhaustive list, provide a summary of the key gendered impacts highlighted by development actor reports, civil society organisations, anecdotal evidence from Pacific Women partners, media and other sources.

 - Women and girls are at increased risk of men’s physical and sexual violence.
 During a crisis, existing gender inequalities are magnified, with women having considerably less autonomy and mobility leading to increases in men’s violence against women.

 - Women and girls take on the additional labour of caring for repatriated relatives and children out of school.
 Women’s unpaid household labour has increased as people move from urban areas to rural areas.
 Women are expected to care for migrating and returning extended family and meet traditional family and community obligations.

 - Women are central to the COVID-19 health response.
 Women health care workers and support staff are at the frontline in the case of an outbreak, as health care professionals but also cleaners and carers.
 In the Pacific, overloaded and under resourced health systems will increase the dangers for health care workers if they are exposed to the disease.